arachne-threat-intel/thread/CONTRIBUTING.md

 * Description: A detailed description of the feature, including its purpose, benefits, and use cases.
 * Use Cases: Explain scenarios where this feature would be valuable or necessary.
 * Implementation Ideas: If you have suggestions on how to implement the feature, please share them.
-* Alternatives: Mention any alternative solutions or workarounds you've considered.
+* Alternatives: Mention any alternative solutions or workarounds you have considered.
-* Visual Aids: If applicable, include diagrams, mock-ups, or screenshots to visualize the feature.
+* Visual Aids: If applicable, include diagrams, mock-ups, or screenshots to visualise the feature.

 4. Label the Issue